-The internet and globalization have definitely made the feel seem so much smaller than it used to be.
+The internet and globalization have definitely made Vietnam feel so much smaller than it used to be.
 With this comes with more travel opportunities and more people wanting to move abroad.
 There are numerous countries to move to.
-From those similar to your own to something more different.
+From those similar to your own to something different.
 Among these numerous countries, Vietnam is one of the most popular ones and for good reason!
 In this article, I will break down the top reasons why you should move to Vietnam.

-As someone who has lived in the south of Vietnam and has traveled around the country.
 Although most expats choose to move to the main hubs like Hanoi (the capital) and Ho Chi Minh City (formerly Saigon), there are rising favorites like Nha Trang (a beach town) and Hoi An.
 I will talk more about this in another article.

 Moving abroad is expensive no matter where you choose to move so keeping living costs to the minimum is really ideal.
 However, a lot of expats cannot really let go of some luxuries and living like a backpacker can definitely take a toll on anyone.
 Good thing that in Vietnam you can live like royalty at a quarter of the cost.